11 Day Trips to Check Out On Your Columbus, OH, Getaway

 Yellow Springs

 Don’t have too much time?
-The Clifton Gorge State Nature Reserve is perfect for a short scenic walk.
+We think the Clifton Gorge State Nature Reserve is perfect for a short scenic walk.
 You’ll be delighted by the rush of the water as you meander your way through the forests and back to town.

-Stopping at Young’s Jersey Dairy Farm for homemade ice cream (and a family photo in front of the vibrant sunflower fields) is a right of passage in these parts.
-But stopping at Yellow Springs Brewery for a cold pint made with care also comes highly recommended.
-(Just be sure to drink responsibly and choose a DD before you arrive.)
+Stopping at Young’s Jersey Dairy Farm (6880 Springfield Xenia Rd) for homemade ice cream (and a family photo in front of the vibrant sunflower fields) is a rite of passage in these parts.

 Newark, OH